fador/mineserver/README.md

 Custom Minecraft Beta server software written in C++.

 ### == NOTICE ==
-Currently in (early) development.
-(Alpha stage)
+Currently in development.
-Server still lacks some features and should be only used for testing.
+Server still lacks some features and might have some serious bugs.

 **Tested to build on**